 - Injection of a chemotherapy drug (bleomycin [Blenoxane]) into the wart

 See a health professional in the case of:

 - Warts on the face and those interfering with daily life that do not respond to self-care measures.

-- Diabetics with warts of the feet should be treated by a physician.
+- Diabetes – Warts of the feet should be treated by a health professional.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.

 James WD, Elston D, Treat JR, Rosenbach MA.
 Andrew’s Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2019.

 Kang S, Amagai M, Bruckner AL, et al. Fitzpatrick’s Dermatology.
 9th ed.
 New York, NY: McGraw-Hill Education; 2019.

 Last modified on February 27th, 2023 at 6:28 pm